 To be eligible for a refund, students must officially drop their classes by the deadline in the Refund Schedule.
-Students may find the specific dates for the Refund Schedule in the Class Schedule each term.
-All refunds will first be applied to any debt the student owes to MCC
+Students may find the specific dates for each term on the Refund Schedule at www.mcckc.edu/pay/refunds.
+All refunds will first be applied to any debt the student owes to MCC.